fylmaz/Outfit-Rating-Platform/README.md

 NOTE: If you terminate and run again the app, it will read data from the files to use updated data in execution.

+NOTE: You must add the jar in the files to classpath to run app.